jhhtaylor/tabstronaut/README.md

 ### 1.1.9

 In this update, when renaming a Tab Group, the previous name is auto-filled as the value.
 Additionally, when clicking a file name, the file is previewed instead of restored.
+Finally, Tab descriptions cater to files outside of the current workspace.

 ### 1.1.8